 Selling your home involves not only staging the interior, but uplifting the exterior as well.
 It will intrigue anyone driving by your home with how it looks on the outside.
 If it has appeal, they’ll be interested in looking further inside.
 If you want interested buyers, be sure to consider more than just interior staging.
+Your backyard can add tremendous interest to your home if correctly executed.
 Think about

 • Staining or redoing the front porch

 • Weeding and mowing lawns and trimming shrubs